OpenEvalProject/evals/manuscripts/elife-60351/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/60351/elife-60351-fig2-v1.jpg)

-**Figure 2.:** Lefty2 at the Primitive Streak Stage of EtOH-Treated Cdon Embryos.-/-Whole mount in situ hybridization analyses of Lefty2 in embryos of the indicated genotype and treatment harvested at E7.25.
-Lefty2 expression was decreased specifically in EtOH-treated Cdon embryos.
-Numbers of embryos with similar results: -/-Cdon (saline) = 6; +/-Cdon (EtOH) = 4; +/-Cdon (saline) = 9; -/-Cdon (EtOH) = 9.
-Scale Bar, 200 μm.-/-
+**Figure 2.:** Whole mount in situ hybridization analyses of Lefty2 in embryos of the indicated genotype and treatment harvested at E7.25.
+Lefty2 expression was decreased specifically in EtOH-treated Cdon-/- embryos.
+Numbers of embryos with similar results: Cdon+/- (saline) = 6; Cdon+/- (EtOH) = 4; Cdon-/- (saline) = 9; Cdon-/- (EtOH) = 9.
+Scale Bar, 200 μm.

-## Cdon interacts genetically with Nodal pathway components
+### Cdon interacts genetically with Nodal pathway components

 Mice with mutations resulting in complete loss of Nodal signaling gastrulate abnormally and die early in development, but hypomorphic pathway mutants display a range of HPE phenotypes (Andersson et al., 2006; Chu et al., 2005; Lowe et al., 2001; Nomura and Li, 1998; Schier, 2009; Shen, 2007; Song et al., 1999).
 To further probe the linkage between CDON and regulation of Nodal signaling, we assessed whether Cdon interacted genetically with Tdgf1 and Lefty2, direct positive and negative regulators of the Nodal pathway, respectively.
 When analyzed at E10,~14% of Cdon-/- embryos treated with EtOH had alobar HPE and cyclopia, dying in utero by E11 (Hong and Krauss, 2012; Hong and Krauss, 2013).
 When studied at E14,~70% of such embryos displayed lobar HPE and a range of craniofacial midline phenotypes, including fused upper lip and single nostril (Hong and Krauss, 2012; Hong and Krauss, 2013).
 To address genetic interactions between Cdon and Nodal pathway regulators, we took advantage of the high penetrance of phenotypes at E14 and analyzed embryos at this stage for these unambiguous, easily scored phenotypes.